guard/guard-test/README.md

 Test::Unit guard allows to automatically & intelligently launch tests when files are modified or created.

-If you have any questions/issues about Guard or Guard::Test, please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).
+If you have any questions about Guard or Guard::Test, please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).

 ## Features